jumper385/timmy_cli/README.md

 # Timmy
-Timmy is a python cli for timesheeting that has the following
+Timmy is a Python cli for timesheeting that has the following
 features:
 - Parses Timesheet Entries in terminal using
 - Saves Timesheets to a text file